matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

     it excludes `m.heroes` as well as membership events, since those are not included in the stripped state of a room.
 (A client can call `/joined_members` to receive those if needed.
-It may still make sense to include heroes, but solving the security implications with that may better be left to a separate MSC.)
+It may still make sense to include heroes so that clients could construct a human-friendly room display name in case both the name and the canonical alias are absent; but solving the security implications with that may better be left to a separate MSC.
 - The `/state` API could be used, but the response is much bigger than needed, can't be cached as easily and may need more requests.
 This also doesn't work over federation (yet).
 The variant of this API, which returns the full state